zalenix/portaldocs/portal-sdk/templates/top-extensions-custom-domains.md

 **NOTE**: If the extension needs to change its configuration based on the domain of the caller, the recommended solution is to use domain-based configuration, which is designed specifically for this sort of work.
 It is preferred over coding directly against values returned by `PortalContext.TrustedAuthorityHost`.

-## Expected design pattern

-The following is the recommended implementation methodology, although partners and developers can implement domain-based configuration in many ways.

-Once the partner and developer have identified the configurations for the extension, the developer creates a supporting `DictionaryConfiguration` class as specified in [Dictionary Configuration](#dictionary-configuration).
-The dictionary key is the host name the Shell was loaded under, which is available at run time by using `PortalContext` and `TrustedAuthorityHost`.

-**NOTE**: It is recommended that domain-based configuration class names have the characters `DomainBasedConfiguration` appended to them.
-Some examples are `ErrorApplicationDomainBasedConfiguration`, `HubsDomainBasedConfiguration`, and `WebsiteDomainBasedConfiguration`.
-However, this naming convention is not required.

-### Exposing config settings to the client
+## Exposing config settings to the client

 Configuration settings are commonly used to control application behavior like timeout values, page size, endpoints, ARM version number, and other items.
 With the .NET framework, managed code can easily load configurations; however, most of the implementation of a Portal extension is client-side JavaScript.

 By allowing the client code in extensions to gain access to configuration settings, the Portal framework provides a way to get the extension configuration and expose it in `window.fx.environment`, as in the following steps.